Robert Swan OBE is a Record-Breaking Polar Explorer, Environmental Campaigner and Keynote Speaker.

 Having shown incredible mental and physical fitness, as the expedition reached the halfway point, Robert made the tough decision to return to Base Camp to allow the team to increase their pace.

 The remaining members of the team, consisting of Robert’s 23-year-old son Barney Swan, expedition guide Martin Barnett and documentary filmmaker Kyle O’Donoghue, arrived at the South Pole ahead of schedule having completed this epic 600-mile trek.

 Motivational and Environmental Keynote Speaker

 Robert is an exceptionally gifted communicator and is regarded as one of the world’s top motivational speakers.

 Robert’s talent as a communicator is the key to his extraordinary career.
 Maintaining a positive view.
 No one is inspired by the negative – the challenge in the world isn’t lack of information – it’s a lack of inspiration.
 Robert’s job is to inspire people to get them to believe it is possible by showing them small achievable steps.

 Robert Swan has shown through his expeditions to both Poles that we have the power to overcome obstacles and achieve our goals through perseverance, determination and commitment.

 A leader must make decisions, sometimes tough ones, and have the courage to stick to them.
-In the Antarctic there is no desk to hide behind.
+In the Antarctic, there is no desk to hide behind.

 Robert witnessed firsthand the damage to the most delicate of the world’s environments, the Polar Regions.
-Traveling under the hole in the ozone layer in Antarctica and seeing the Arctic ice melt earlier than predicted – both results of global warming.
+Travelling under the hole in the ozone layer in Antarctica and seeing the Arctic ice melt earlier than predicted – both results of global warming.